haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 # paratope to the NMR-identified epitope on the antigen
 # ====================================================================

-# directory in which the scoring will be done
+# Directory in which the scoring will be done
 run_dir = "run1-CDR-NMR-CSP"

-# compute mode
+# Compute mode
 mode = "local"
 ncores = 50